Bascil/go-data-structures-and-design-patterns/16-heap-data-structure/readme.md

 ## Inserting keys in a heap

 ### construction algorithm
-Step 1 − Create a new node at the end of heap.
+* Create a new node at the end of heap.
-Step 2 − Assign new value to the node.
+* Assign new value to the node.
-Step 3 − Compare the value of this child node with its parent.
+* Compare the value of this child node with its parent.
-Step 4 − If value of parent is less than child, then swap them.
+* If value of parent is less than child, then swap them.
-Step 5 − Repeat step 3 & 4 until Heap property holds.
+* Repeat step 3 & 4 until Heap property holds.

 ### Insert and heapify
 - Whever we perform an *insert*, we add a new key to the _bottom right_ of the tree